lindawangg/COVID-Net/README.md

 **Recording to webinar on [How we built COVID-Net in 7 days with Gensynth](https://darwinai.news/fny)**

+**Update 04/16/2021:** We released a new COVIDNet CXR-S [model](docs/models.md) and [COVIDxSev](create_COVIDxSev.ipynb) dataset for airspace severity grading in COVID-19 positive patient CXR images.
+For more information on training, testing and inference please refer to severity [docs](docs/covidnet_severity.md).
 **Update 03/20/2021:** We released a new COVID-Net CXR-2 [model](docs/models.md) for COVID-19 positive/negative detection which was trained on the new COVIDx8B dataset with 16,352 CXR images from a multinational cohort of 15,346 patients from at least 51 countries.
 The test results are based on the new COVIDx8B test set of 200 COVID-19 positive and 200 negative CXR images.\
 **Update 03/19/2021:** We released updated datasets and dataset curation scripts.
 The COVIDx V8A dataset and create_COVIDx.ipynb are for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V8B dataset and create_COVIDx_binary.ipynb are for COVID-19 positive/negative detection.
 Both datasets contain over 16000 CXR images with over 2300 positive COVID-19 images.\
 **Update 01/28/2021:** We released updated datasets and dataset curation scripts.
 The COVIDx V7A dataset and create_COVIDx.ipynb are for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V7B dataset and create_COVIDx_binary.ipynb are for COVID-19 positive/negative detection.
 Both datasets contain over 15600 CXR images with over 1700 positive COVID-19 images.\